 Without chlorophyll, your plant cannot get energy from the sun and cannot produce carbohydrates.
 In short, the paleness is an apparition of your plant’s possible demise.
 And we don’t want that.

 Soil testing can ensure that plants grow on good soil.
-Soil with pH 6-8 is
+Soil with pH 6-8 is the most ideal type to grow citrus trees.

 Citrus trees with lower pH get yellow leaves due to magnesium deficiency.
 With this acidity in the soil, you have to use 10L water with 2 tablespoons of Epsom salt (magnesium sulfate) to water the plant.
 Dolomite can also address this problem with acidity.
 However, if you used calcareous soil, foliar feeding may be necessary.